 STRATEGY METHODS GAUGING SUCCESS RESOURCES What strategies will we pursue as part of this commitment?
 What does this strategy entail?
 How will we know if this strategy is making a difference?
 Include points that will occur during the year that will be helpful in gauging success.
 What resources (Schedule, Space, Money, Processes, Individuals) are necessary to support these strategies?
 Extend opportunities for students to engage with one another throughout the year.
 PBIS Welcome Back/ Kick-Off day with team building activities and PAWS expectation review.
 Family engagement nights throughout the year to deepen connections between students and families.
 We will have surveys to receive feedback following activities with questions regarding student and family connectedness to our school.
 Funding for materials and staff planning.
 Time beyond the school day for staff planning and events.
 Increased emphasis on cooperative learning and group work.
 Hands-on group work prioritized in classrooms, discussed at grade-level meetings.
 ELT mixed groupings.
 Group activities and projects in special areas showcasing student work.
 Walkthrough data indicates that cooperative learning and extended student peer discussion are evident throughout the building.
 Performances and showcasing of collaborative student work.
 Time with grade level teachers and interventionists for discussions around hands-on group work.

 Targeted efforts to increase participation in extracurricular activities and clubs.
 Create and share an extracurricular interest form to gain insight into students' interests, Host a schoolwide club fair based on results of the interest form and what is already available.
+Offer activities and clubs based on student interests both before and after school hours.
+Create and share a feedback form for individual activities and clubs.
 Increased involvement in extracurricular activities and clubs.
 Feedback form.
 Funding for materials and staff planning.
 Time for planning and extracurricular activities and events.
+Individuals for facilitating activities and clubs.